CSB-KUL/yMap/README.md

 		prepares the UniProt data for the nucleotide motifs mapping to mutations

 n_map()
-		maps the file from previous method to yeastID file
+		maps different proteins ids to nucleotides data

 nucleotide_map()
 		maps mutations to the nucleotide binding motifs

 bioGrid()
-		Downloads BioGrid ids of yeast proteins from UniProt (uniprot_bioGrid.txt)
+		Downloads BioGrid ids of yeast proteins from UniProt for further processing including mapping and web browsing
+        WARNING: requires powerful machines to work with as its expensive to open in machines with low memory.

 preWeb()
-		combines mutated proteins with uniprot_bioGrid.txt in a file (biog.txt)

-web()			Automated opening the web links of BioGrid db for further network and pathways analyses of mutated proteins.
-WARNING.
-It requires powerful machines to open new tabs for each mutated protein.

-ymap()			runs all the methods included in ymap (excluding data() and mutation_types_file())  and returns different data folders for each type of data processed for our mutational data.
+		maps mutations to BioGrid ids (biog.txt)

+bweb()		opens the BioGrid db in browser with as many tabs as mutated proteins

+pdb_c()		Structure data filtration from UniProt

+mu_map()	mutations proteins mapped to the yeastID file

+pdb()		This code maps mutations to the proteins structural regions

+interface()	PTM present at the interface of two proteins and known to play role in interaction (Beltrao et al. Cell 2012)

+ppi()		PTM present at the interface of two proteins and known to play role in interaction (Beltrao et al. Cell 2012)

+withinPro()	PTMs (predicted) involved in the crosstalk within a given protein at baker's years (Minguez el 2012)

+betweenPro()	PTMs (predicted) involved in the crosstalk in different proteins at baker's years (PTMcode 2.0; Minguez el 2012)

+hotspot()	PTMs containing motifs in a close proximity are named hotspots (Beltrao et al. Cell 2012)

 #Troubleshoots